Tag Archives: Foreign Language films

 In other words, one must be a fan of the genre to watch Dead Snow.
 Otherwise, it will not win people over with a great storyline or character enrichment.

-It’s a slice and dice ’em affair and after a slow build goes into overdrive with the kills and thrills.
+It’s a slice-and-dice ’em affair and after a slow build goes into overdrive with the kills and thrills.

 The familiar setup of a group of young people, this time intelligent medical students, heading off for a long weekend of booze and sex in a remote location gets Dead Snow off to an intriguing start.
-A lonely cabin in the middle of the snowy mountains of Norway is the primary setting for the Arctic Easter bloodbath.

 The eight of them plan to ski and relax during the time away.
 After one of their group disappears while on a solo cross-country hike, a mysterious resident (Bjørn Sundquist) provides the remaining visitors with a backstory.

-In the last days of World War II, a battalion of Nazi soldiers disappeared into the nearby woods after the residents turned on them, and that their zombified corpses remain on the prowl in the area looking for fresh meat.
+In the last days of World War II, a battalion of Nazi soldiers disappeared into the nearby woods after the residents turned on them, and their zombified corpses remain on the prowl in the area looking for fresh meat.

 Of course, the students hoot and snicker at the stranger’s proclamations but the audience knows full well the Nazi soldiers will emerge eventually.
 After all, in the very first scene, one of the students who never shows up to join the others is killed by an unidentifiable figure in the dark woods.